 Race Concepts across Cultures

 There are an infinite number of ways to categorize people into groups.
 Cultural contexts are a central influence on young learners' social categorization, and their reasoning about the causal structure of social groups (i.e., whether groups are biologically or culturally determined).
-This project examines children's racial essentialism in Brazil, where racial categorization is more closely tied to a malleable trait, skin tone, rather than to parental heritage.
+This project examines children's and adults' racial essentialism in Brazil, where racial categorization is more closely tied to a malleable trait, skin tone, rather than to parental heritage.
 With my student, Daniela Sodré, we are finding that Brazilian children and adults have flexible concepts of race.
 New work with Daniela and Jackie Chen will further clarify how theories of race differ in Brazil and the U.S.

 Polarization in Causal Judgments

 Whether reasoning about social inequality or Covid-19, there is remarkable heterogeneity in people's judgments about the causes of societal problems.
 This set of projects explores the cognitive mechanisms that lead to causal belief polarization.
 We propose that people can "manufacture" their preferred causal judgments by cherrypicking counterfactual evidence.
 Current work with Caren Walker and Gail Heyman is exploring this hypothesis with respect to people's causal reasoning about a global pandemic (see also Amemiya et al., 2021), and future work plans to extend this project to the domain of social inequality.